hphelion/documentation/cloudos/install.complete-admin-node-installation.md

 ## Next Step

-Now that you have installed the Admin node, you can configure the Admin Node to set up a cloud.
-See the next topic, [Set Up a Cloud(/cloudos/install/setup-a-cloud/).
+Now that you have installed the Admin node, you can configure the Admin Node to create a cloud.
+See the next topic, [Create Your Cloud(/cloudos/install/create-your-cloud/).